Katie Feeney: Career

-Rise to popularity on social media (2015–2021)

-TikTok and Snapchat

 Feeney first began posting to TikTok when it was still known as Musical.ly in 2015.

 She continued to create content throughout high school, amassing 2 million TikTok followers when the COVID-19 pandemic started in 2020.
 During the pandemic, she began posting videos on the growth of sea monkeys and unboxing videos.
 In February 2021, she gained national attention when she made over one million dollars using Snapchat's "Spotlight" feature within six weeks of posting content, something that had never been done before in Snapchat's history.

-YouTube Shorts

-Like TikTok, Feeney has been active on YouTube Shorts since it was launched in 2021.
-Through this, she was able to gain more than 750,000 new subscribers on the platform in just three months.
-Due to her success with shorts, YouTube invited her to be their official correspondent for Super Bowl LVI in 2022.
-She served as a de facto sideline reporter, interviewing players, and documented the game by posting shorts on her channel.
-She has described YouTube as her "fastest growing platform."

-Penn State, Washington Commanders, and White House (2021–2025)

-Feeney enrolled at Penn State University in the fall of 2021, studying Broadcast Journalism in hopes of starting her own podcast or talk show.
-She began producing more lifestyle oriented content, focusing on the life of a college student.
-She also works with the Penn State Football team, along with the school's other sports, to provide social media content.
-Feeney has also used her platform to fundraise for the school's "THON™" fundraiser, which raises money for children fighting cancer at Penn State Health Children's Hospital.

 On April 13, 2022, Feeney was hired as the social media correspondent for the NFL's Washington Commanders.
 As part of the partnership, Feeney provides exclusive team coverage to her followers, with the goal of connecting them and other fans to the organization.
 During the 2022 NFL season, she covered the draft party, rookie minicamp, training camp, media day, and select home games.